 Recorder instruction begins in third grade, and students may then choose instrumental instruction (band and strings) during the school day in grades four and five.
 Band and orchestra students build musical skills through the practice, rehearsal, and performance of skill-appropriate and challenging music.
 Small-group lessons occur during the school day as well as an ensemble period for both band and orchestra.
 Choral music begins in grade five for all students, and students sing unison, canon, two-part, and three-part treble music.
 A variety of choral, band, orchestra, and co-curricular drama productions are performed throughout the school year.

-Chorus students learn and sing a variety of repertoire in two, three, and four parts.
-The practice of proper vocal technique, as well as analyzing and evaluating the structure of vocal music, are main tenets of the sequential choral program.
+Chorus students learn and sing a variety of repertoire in two, three, and four parts as appropriate relative to age and experience.
+The practice of proper vocal technique, as well as analyzing and evaluating the structure of vocal music, are the main tenets of the sequential choral program.

 The Band program allows students to continue their refinement of musical skills (advanced elementary, intermediate, and advanced intermediate) through the practice, rehearsal, and performance of complex band music.
 Students discuss and constructively comment on their own performances and on the performances of the band.

-Band students may participate in Concert Band and Marching Band.
+Band students may participate in Concert Band and/or Marching Band (honors credit is offered to those students who participate in both).
 Strings students may enroll in String Orchestra, which includes Symphony Orchestra in the spring.
 Both Concert Band and Strings students have the opportunity to perform in small ensembles and in the community.